sarahmsantiago58/ENEE408I_Notes_Examples/notes/jetson_vscode_install.md

 TIPS:
 1. If you ever want to know your current path use the `pwd` command.
-2. To copy or paste in command line use Ctrl+Shift+C or Ctrl+Shift+V, respectively.
+2. To copy or paste in the terminal use Ctrl+Shift+C or Ctrl+Shift+V, respectively.

 ### Step 3: Run VSCode